date - write the date and time

 - Timezone name, or no characters if no timezone is determinable.

-See the LC_TIME description in the XBD specification, Locale for the field descriptor values in the POSIX locale.
+See XBD LC_TIME for the conversion specifier values in the POSIX locale.

 - Locale's alternative appropriate date and time representation.

 - The name of the base year (period) in the locale's alternative representation.